tseringn/QR-code-Generator/README.md

 # controlledFormJs
-#we create create a form from scrach make it controlled by state using React
+#we create create a form that has an input and button having search fun from scrach make it controlled by state using React
-1. so to create a new app, we will use ```npx create-react-app my-app```
+1. so to create a new app, we will use ```npx create-react-app controlledFrom```